Sorrow446/go-upload/README.md

   --recursive, -r        Include subdirectories.
   --speedlimit SPEEDLIMIT, -l SPEEDLIMIT
                          *Upload speed limit in megabytes.
 Example: 0.5 = 500 kB/s, 1 = 1 MB/s, 1.5 = 1.5 MB/s. [default: -1]
+  --joboutpath JOBOUTPATH, -j JOBOUTPATH
+                         Path of JSON to write jobs to.
   --help, -h             display this help and exit
 ```
 \* = Not supported for all hosts.